r-jasinski/frontendtest/docs/Sidebar.md

 ## Props

-- `notations`: An object that contains the notations.
+- `notations`: An array that contains the notations.
 It is required.

 ## Watchers